-This has a record of each interaction with the contact, including visits to landing pages or tracked web pages on your website, forms they’ve filled out, postcards and emails you’ve sent to them, and emails you’ve received from them.
+This has a record of each interaction with the contact, including visits to pages or tracked web pages on your website, forms they’ve filled out, postcards and emails you’ve sent to them, and emails you’ve received from them.
 You can click on the individual logged items to see more details on each one, including the date and time that a given email was opened and clicked.
 A green checkmark next to your email’s sent status means your contact opened that email.
 All interactions are expandable, and you can see details such as what a contact submitted on a form, if a task was completed, or when a contact visited your page.

-While the contact log shows you the interactions your contact has had with you, such as form fill outs and email opens, the automation log shows you the actions taken in your Ontraport system as a result, such as a tag change or campaign change.
+While the contact log shows you the interactions your contact has had with you, such as form fill outs and email opens, the automation log shows you the actions taken in your Ontraport system as a result, such as a tag change or automation change.
 Checking the corresponding parts of the logs can help you discover and fix issues.

 This is used for jotting down information on the fly that doesn’t fit in any given field.
 If you have a form on your website where people fill out the notes field, this is where that data will show up.
 Also, the notes you take from phone calls logged and from tasks will go here.
 One of the unique features of the notes field is that, unlike other fields, it is not overwritten with new data when your contacts submit forms; instead, a new note is created in the contact’s record so you never lose important information.